Celebrate Open Education Week March 1st-5th, 2021!

-Open Education Week is a celebration of the global Open Education Movement.
+Open Education Week is a celebration of the Open Education Movement.
 Its goal is to raise awareness about the movement and its impact on teaching and learning worldwide.
 Since 2012, Open Education Week highlights initiatives and encourages connection within a global community.

 Our thanks to Teri Oaks Gallaway and Emily Frank, whose self-guided schedule for Open Education Week 2017 served as a model and inspiration.